guowenbin90/Coding-interview-questions/README.md

 - Complete binary tree
 - Binary search tree

-1. GetHeight of a binary tree
+1. Get Height of a binary tree
+2. Determine whether a binary tree is a balanced binary tree

 ## Heap Search Algorithm